Using the Mako Server

 Data Logging

-Enable function mako.log(), which sends log/status information via e-mail.
-Log data is accumulated internally in the log module and an email is dispatched when either the accumulated data is larger than 'maxsize' or data has been accumulated for longer than 'sdelay' seconds.
-E-mails may also be sent immediately if the flush option is set when calling mako.log().
+Enable function mako.log(), which sends log and status information by email.
+Log data is accumulated internally in the log module, and an email is sent when the accumulated data is larger than 'maxsize' or data has been accumulated for longer than 'sdelay' seconds.
+Emails may also be sent immediately if the flush option is set when calling mako.log().

 Table log: Example: